cory-weller/ProtPipe/README.md

 # Quick-start

 1. Ensure `singularity` is installed and accessible on your system.
 Many HPCs (including NIH Biowulf) come with this pre-installed as a module.
 If your HPC has singularity installed, it will be automatically detected and loaded when necessary.
-2. Clone this repository, i.e. `git clone https://github.com/cory-weller/ProtPipe.git`
+2. Clone this repository, i.e. execute `git clone https://github.com/cory-weller/ProtPipe.git`
 3. If you are predicting protein abundances from raw mass spec output, look over and edit any custom `DIA-NN` parameters inside [`config.txt`](config.txt).
 You can either edit `config.txt` directly (and it will be used by default), or make a copy and save it to a different file name, then reference it with `--cfg newfilename.txt` when running the wrapper script.
 4. Use the wrapper [`ProtPipe.sh`](src/ProtPipe.sh), either submitting to SLURM or running it directly.
 5. R processing TBI